 Alignment with UTC Strategic Plan

-The Southeast Center for Education in the Arts is committed to engaging all students every day.
-We focus on the community engagment mission of UTC through collaborating on innovative pedagogy and practice that help PreK-12 educators, arts specialists, teaching artists, and administrators cultivate important life skills for today's learners.
+The Southeast Center for Education in the Arts is committed to engaging all students.
+SCEA aligns with UTC's goal of collaboration by providing innovative pedagogy and practice to support PreK-12 educators, arts specialists, teaching artists, and administrators cultivate important life skills for today's learners.
 To learn more about the UTC strategic plan, please click here.